heyrutvik/simple-lang/README.md

 # simple-lang
-Scala Implementation of SIMPLE language which is explained in the book Understanding Computation by Tom Stuart.
+SIMPLE language implementation in Scala.
+It is a toy language which is explained in the Tom Stuart's book Understanding Computation.

 **Tasks**